bloominstituteoftechnology/Graphs/projects/graph/README.md

 ## Phase 4: Implement Breadth-First Search (or Depth-First Search)

+// see https://www.youtube.com/watch?v=Sxc0tHO_f_A&feature=youtu.be for white board
+// discussion and pseudocode generation

+/* pick somewhere to start -> start at the first vertex in the list an push it to the queue and list of place we've been to

+set group to 0

+process
+select first item in queue
+if it has edges
+ for each edge
+   if not visited
+     add them to the end of our place to go queue and them to visited queue
+     mark it as part of the group
+     and parent node to the dest node remove the item from the places to go queue if places to queue is empty get next unvisited vertex and push it on places to visit and loop over process if it's not empty select the the next item on the queu and loop over the process

+note the program finished when all vertexes are looped over and

+*/

 This is a necessary step in figuring out the connected components.

 ## Phase 5: Color the Connected Components Differently